HomeblogsDiseasesTop 4 Causes of Ringworm Disease

 • itchy skin

-Ringworm can be caused by over 40 different fungi.
+Over 40 different fungi can cause ringworm.
 These fungi are referred to as dermatophytes.
-Epidermophyton, Trichophyton, and Microsporum are specific dermatophytes linked to different types of ringworm, including tinea capitis (scalp ringworm infection), athlete’s foot, and jock itch.
+Epidermophyton, Trichophyton, and Microsporum are specific dermatophytes linked to other types of Ringworm, including tinea capitis (scalp Ringworm infection), athlete’s foot, and jock itch.

 • nails,